alkem-io/client-web/public/help/help.md

 This manual will help you understand the purpose of the platform, how and by whom it can be used, as well as the key functionalities and terminology.

+For information about our latest releases, please check out our <a href="https://alkemio.foundation/releases" target="_blank">Releases page</a>.

+For questions not covered by the information below, please check out our <a href="https://alkemio.foundation/faq" target="_blank">FAQ page</a>.

 ---

 # The structure of Alkemio